Your Telstra phone service is being permanently switched off.

 Migrating to Telstra Calling for Office 365 as a short-term fix.
 TCO365 has its own retirement dates (stop-sell August 2026, full withdrawal November 2026).
 Businesses that move from DOT to TCO365 will need to migrate again within months.
 Do not do this.

 Trying to port only your main number.
 DOT bundles multiple numbers on the one service.
 You must specify all numbers associated with your account when initiating the port.
 Missing any of them causes the port to fail or leaves numbers stranded on Telstra's platform.
+Our guide to porting your number from Telstra to a VoIP provider explains what account information you need and how to prepare before initiating the port.

 Waiting until mid-2027.
 August 2027 will be a significant crunch.
 Telstra is retiring multiple legacy voice products simultaneously.
 Porting queues, provisioning delays, and support backlogs will be substantially worse in the final months.
 Businesses that move 12 to 18 months before the deadline get faster, smoother migrations.
+Our VoIP cutover checklist covers every step from choosing a provider through to go-live.

 Switching to Telstra Business SIP as an interim step.
-Telstra Business SIP also has a stop-sell date (30 May 2025 -- already passed).
+Telstra Business SIP also has a stop-sell date (30 May 2025, already passed).
 There is no Telstra product at the DOT tier you can migrate to as a permanent solution.
 Telstra is exiting the managed small business voice segment.

 Your Three Migration Options

-What this involves: port your existing numbers (4 to 6 weeks with Telstra as the donor carrier -- start early), replace DOT phones with SIP-compatible handsets or softphone apps, and configure your call routing through the new provider's portal.
+What this involves: port your existing numbers (4 to 6 weeks with Telstra as the donor carrier, start early), replace DOT phones with SIP-compatible handsets or softphone apps, and configure your call routing through the new provider's portal.
 Providers operating in this space include Maxotel, SIPcity, MyNetFone, Crazytel, Aussie Broadband Business Voice, and VoIPline.
-A 3 to 5 line equivalent setup typically runs $60 to $120 per month -- substantially below the $180/month DOT minimum -- with features DOT never supported: mobile app, softphone, call recording, CRM integration, and self-service routing changes.
+A 3 to 5 line equivalent setup typically runs $60 to $120 per month, substantially below the $180/month DOT minimum, with features DOT never supported: mobile app, softphone, call recording, CRM integration, and self-service routing changes.

 For a comparison of what to look for and which Australian providers suit different business sizes, see our guide to the best VOIP phone system for small business in Australia.
+For a deeper look at what hosted PBX includes and how to evaluate providers, see our hosted PBX guide for small business.
+If you are not sure which type of system suits your situation, our checklist for choosing a business phone system covers the key questions.

 Option 2: Microsoft Teams Phone

 This suits businesses where staff are already in Teams all day and desk phones are not a priority.
 It is less suitable for businesses that rely heavily on traditional handsets, need a simple IVR/receptionist setup without an IT team to configure it, or have staff who are not Microsoft 365 users.
+For businesses where staff want to take calls on their personal mobile rather than a desk phone, our guide to using your mobile as a business phone covers what that looks like in practice.

 Option 3: Telstra Business Cloud PBX (Staying With Telstra)

-Telstra does offer a cloud PBX product, though they have not designated it the official DOT replacement -- their own support page tells customers to "explore suitable replacements" rather than pointing to a specific successor.
+Telstra does offer a cloud PBX product, though they have not designated it the official DOT replacement, their own support page tells customers to "explore suitable replacements" rather than pointing to a specific successor.
 If staying with one carrier for both broadband and voice is important to your business, this is the Telstra option.

 The trade-off: Telstra's pricing at the small business tier remains at a significant premium over independent providers, and their support quality for small business voice products has historically been the source of the same complaints DOT customers experienced.
-You are not guaranteed a better experience by staying -- just a more familiar vendor name on the invoice.
+You are not guaranteed a better experience by staying, just a more familiar vendor name on the invoice.

 For a broader view of how VOIP compares to traditional managed services like DOT, see our guide to VOIP vs traditional phone in Australia.

-What Telstra Recommends -- and What to Consider Instead
+Get a free recommendationWhat Telstra Recommends, and What to Consider Instead

 Before accepting Telstra's recommended replacement, get quotes from at least two independent providers.
 Use our guide to the best VOIP phone systems for small business in Australia as a starting point, and our VOIP vs traditional phone comparison to understand what you will gain in features versus what you had on DOT.